End-to-end Memory-Efficient Reconstruction for Cone Beam CT: Methods

-The reconstruction algorithm is given by the function \texttt{RECONSTRUCT}($y, \mathcal P, \mathcal P^*, \theta, V$) in Algorithm~\ref{alg:liremain}.
+The reconstruction algorithm is given by the function \texttt{RECONSTRUCT}($y, \mathcal P, \mathcal P^*, \theta, V$) in Algorithm~\ref{alg:liremain}, while a simplified schematic depiction for the first reconstruction step is additionally provided in Figure~\ref{fig:lire-schm}.
 Here $y$ is the log-transformed and scaled projection data, $\mathcal P$ and $\mathcal P^*$ are the normalized projection and backprojection operators respectively, $\theta$ is a parameter vector and $V$ is an auxiliary single-channel image space tensor with the same dimensions as the reconstructed volume which we will define later in Section~\ref{ss.liretrain}.
 Parameters $\theta$ are partitioned into 4 parameter groups, where $\{ \theta_i^p \}_{i=1}^8$ are the primal block parameters, $\{ \theta_i^d \}_{i=1}^8$ are the dual block parameters, $\{ \theta_i^o \}_{i=1}^8$ are the output convolution parameters and $\{ \theta_i^m \}_{i=1}^8$ are the permutation parameters.